tripleee/SmokeDetector-wiki/Privileges.md

 ### MS Developer (MS)

-Only available to our benevolent dictators Art and Undo.
+Only available to our benevolent dictators Art, thesecretmaster and Undo.
 Only Undo can grant this privilege level, by editing the database directly from the console.

 * Can see production logs
 * Can deploy metasmoke